 But are the 90,000 socials homes sufficient?
 The short answer is no. There are currently 61,880 households on the social housing waiting lists, as of November 2020.
 A further 59,821 households were in private rented tenancies supported by HAP as at Q4 2020.
 With a failure rate of 26 per cent, HAP tenancies can hardly be classified as secure or sustainable.
 Therefore the overall existing need for social housing is 121,701, more than the social housing provision target set out in Housing for All.

 Chart 2 shows the number of new entrant households on both the social housing waiting lists and new HAP tenancies created in the years 2016 to 2020.
-From 2017 to 2020, the average number of new households entering the system was over 27,500.
+From 2017 to 2020, the average number of new households entering the system was over 27,500 per year.

 Chart 2: Households on the social housing waiting lists for 12 months or less and new HAP tenancies created each year, 2016-2020